 The radiotherapy market has continued to evolve, with significant advancements in technology and expanding access to treatment.
 Starting the year slowly, impacted by macroeconomic uncertainty, Europe has seen further investments in radiotherapy infrastructure, with new tenders awarded for state-of-the-art linacs and Al-supported treatment planning software.
 Ukraine has expanded its adoption of advanced radiotherapy solutions, further modernizing its oncology care despite negative market stability impacted by the war.
-Clinical evidence and reimbursement policies have increasingly favored adaptive therapy techniques, accelerating the adoption of online adaptive CBCT linacs, MR-Linacs and Al-
+Clinical evidence and reimbursement policies have increasingly favored adaptive therapy techniques, accelerating the adoption of online adaptive CBCT linacs, MR-Linacs and Alsee elekta.com supported treatment protocols.
+Hypofractionation, automated workflows, Al-assisted imaging, and Al-supported treatment planning continue to gain traction, enhancing clinical productivity and patient outcomes.
+In the Middle East, countries are actively investing to ensure that the aging infrastructure is upgraded with modern technologies as well as further capacity expansion.
+In Africa, access to radiotherapy is limited with challenges such as healthcare infrastructure and workforce shortages while demand is significant.
+Increased public and private sector investments are anticipated to drive future market expansion.

-For development 2024/25, see page 22
+For development 2024/25, see page 22 For market characteristics,